-- b.
-Three alternatives are available to demonstrate compliance with Class B sewage sludge. - Alternative 1 (i) Seven random samples of the sewage sludge shall be collected for one monitoring episode at the time the sewage sludge is used or disposed.
+b.
+Three alternatives are available to demonstrate compliance with Class B sewage sludge.

+Alternative 1 - Fecal Coliform Testing

-- (ii) The geometric mean of the density of fecal coliform in the samples collected shall be less than either 2,000,000 MPN per gram of total solids (dry weight basis) or 2,000,000 Colony Forming Units per gram of total solids (dry weight basis). - Alternative 2 Sewage sludge shall be treated in one of the Processes to significantly Reduce Pathogens described in 503 Appendix B. - Alternative 3 Sewage sludge shall be treated in a process that is equivalent to a PSRP, if individually approved by the Pathogen Equivalency Committee representing the EPA.
+- (i) A minimum of seven (7) samples of sewage sludge collected over a two week period (or as approved by the permitting authority in your sampling and analysis plan). (i.e., If quarterly sampling is required, a minimum of seven samples is required each quarterly event.)
+Samples to be analyzed for fecal coliform shall be discrete, individual samples, with no compositing of samples. - (ii) The geometric mean of the density of fecal coliform in the samples collected shall be less than either 2,000,000 MPN per gram of total solids (dry weight basis).
+The values of fecal coliform are to be based on the MPN procedures of analyses.
+The membrane filter (MF) procedures of analyses are not acceptable.

-In addition, the following site restrictions must be met if Class B sludge is land applied:
+Alternative 2 - Sewage sludge shall be treated in one of the Processes to significantly Reduce Pathogens described in 503 Appendix B.

+Alternative 3 - Sewage sludge shall be treated in a process that is equivalent to a PSRP, if individually approved by the Pathogen Equivalency Committee representing the EPA.
-- Food crops with harvested parts that touch the sewage sludge/soil mixture and are totally above the land surface shall not be harvested for 14 months after application of sewage sludge. - ii.
-Food crops with harvested parts below the surface of the land shall not be harvested for 20 months after application of sewage sludge when the sewage sludge remains on the land surface for 4 months or longer prior to incorporation into the soil. - iii.
-Food crops with harvested parts below the surface of the land shall not be harvested for 38 months after application of sewage sludge when the sewage sludge remains on the land surface for less than 4 months prior to incorporation into the soil. - iv.
-Food crops, feed crops, and fiber crops shall not be harvested for 30 days after application of sewage sludge. - Animals shall not be allowed to graze on the land for 30 days after application of sewage sludge. - vi.
-Turf grown on land where sewage sludge is applied shall not be harvested for 1 year after application of the sewage sludge when the harvested turf is placed on either land with a high potential for public exposure or a lawn, unless otherwise specified by the permitting authority. - vii.
-Public access to land with a high potential for public exposure shall be restricted for 1 year after application of sewage sludge. - viii.
-Public access to land with a low potential for public exposure shall be restricted for 30 days after application of sewage sludge.

-3. Vector Attraction Reduction Requirements
+- c.
+In addition, if the sewage sludge is Class B with respect to pathogens, the permittee shall comply with all of the site restrictions listed below: - (i) Food crops with harvested parts that touch the sewage sludge/soil mixture and are totally above the land surface shall not be harvested for 14 months after application of sewage sludge.

+(ii) Food crops with harvested parts below the surface of the land shall not be harvested for 20 months after application of sewage sludge when the sewage sludge remains on the land surface for 4 months or longer prior to incorporation into the soil.

+- (iii) Food crops with harvested parts below the surface of the land shall not be harvested for 38 months after application of sewage sludge when the sewage sludge remains on the land surface for less than 4 months prior to incorporation into the soil. - (iv) Food crops, feed crops, and fiber crops shall not be harvested for 30 days after application of sewage sludge. - (v) Animals shall not be allowed to graze on the land for 30 days after application of sewage sludge. - (vi) Turf grown on land where sewage sludge is applied shall not be harvested for 1 year after application of the sewage sludge when the harvested turf is placed on either land with a high potential for public exposure or a lawn, unless otherwise specified by the permitting authority. - (vii) Public access to land with a high potential for public exposure shall be restricted for 1 year after application of sewage sludge. - (viii) Public access to land with a low potential for public exposure shall be restricted for 30 days after application of sewage sludge. - 3.
+Vector Attraction Reduction Requirements